Featured Post

 • His communication is true, because it is inspired by love.

 It was really cold out there this morning.
 None the less, I followed my usual routine.
 I first fed our four barn cats, and then cautiously walked down the frost-covered hill to fill the bird feeders.
-As I was inserting… Continue reading
+As I was inserting the suet squares into a wire cage, I heard in my mind the echoing chastisement Continue reading

 His communication is true, because it is inspired by love.